shakedown-street/jprice/jprice/backup/posts/markdown-rendering-in-django.md

 Markdown is a lightweight markup language that allows you to write formatted text.
 It is widely used for writing documentation, blog posts, and other content on the web due to its simplicity and readability.
 While there are several third-party Django apps available for rendering markdown in Django projects, building your own solution can be beneficial to keep your implementation lightweight and customizable.

-To implement markdown rendering in Django we will wrap the `markdown` Python package functionality a template tag filter.
+To implement markdown rendering in Django we will wrap the `markdown` Python package functionality in a template tag filter.
 This allows us to convert markdown content stored in our database into HTML when rendering templates.
 When storing content in a database model, we will store it in a plain old `TextField`.
 Additionally, we will enhance the user experience by adding syntax highlighting for code blocks using [Prism.js](https://prismjs.com/) and a [CodeMirror](https://codemirror.net/5/) widget for editing markdown content in forms.

 ## Implementation